-Consent is sought to undertake a two lot subdivision of a rear site to create one additional residential lot at 93 Kitchener Street, Gore as follows:
+Consent is sought to undertake a two-lot subdivision to create one additional residential lot as follows:

-Lot 1: 543m2 (gross) and 404m2 (net) containing an existing dwelling, and
+Lot 1: 401m2 containing an existing dwelling.

-Lot 2: 400m2 (gross) of vacant land.
+Lot 2: 408m2 of vacant land

-The existing garage and garden shed that are currently on proposed Lot 2 will be demolished.
+The existing garage that is on proposed Lot 2 will be demolished.

-Access to both of the proposed Lots will be via a shared vehicle crossing that requires an upgrade and a shared driveway that is subject to right of way easements.
-An additional right of way is proposed over Lot 1, to allow access for Lot 2, as shown as area 'A' on the Scheme Plan in Figure 1.
+Access to both of the proposed lots will be via a shared vehicle crossing and a shared driveway.
+A Right of Way (ROW) easement is proposed over Lots 1 and 2 to allow access for Lots 1 and 2, as shown as areas 'A' and 'B' on the Scheme Plan in Figure 1.